lazio/edelweiss/README.md

 I18n.translate('greeting', { name: 'Peter', surname: 'Dal' }) // Output will be "Hello, Peter Dal!"
 ```

-3. `add(languages: I18nLanguagesSet, initial?: string)` - add languages set to `I18n` object. `initial` is a optional tag that, if provided, will be used ad initial language on the site.
+3. `add(languages: I18nLanguagesSet, initial?: string)` - add languages set to `I18n` object. `initial` is a optional tag that, if provided, will be used as initial language on the site.
 If it is omitted first language in set will be used.

 ```javascript
 I18n.add(